arae11/PlaywrightDemo/README.md

 ## Setup Instructions

-Run the following commands in your terminal to install dependencies and set up the environment:
+Run the following commands to install dependencies and prepare your environment:

 ```bash
 npx playwright install